jesus42mate/Jammer/README.md

 `But remember... this tool makes changes in the system as sudo and is still experimental, try at your own risk.`

-Currently it is though for Ubuntu 22.04 but will eventually allow for more versions like the 24.04
+Currently it is though for Ubuntu 22.04 but will eventually allow for more versions like 24.04.

 Some of these are...
   - Updating (and upgrading) the apt packet manager